khashpavan/Smart-Parking-App/README.md

 SYSTEM FOR AUTOMATED SMART PARKING
 REPORT

-TO DO              : -    Design a system for automated car parking system.
+TO DO              : -    Design a system for automated car parking system App.
 ALGORITHM   : -   1.The idea of this working model  was taken from  FCFS , pipelining and even the shortest path .